-The three Class II director nominees receiving the highest number of votes, in person or by proxy, will be elected.
+The three Class III director nominees receiving the highest number of votes, in person or by proxy, will be elected.
 You may vote "FOR" all nominees, "WITHHOLD" for all nominees, or "WITHHOLD" for any nominee by specifying the name of the nominee on your proxy card.
-This proposal is not considered to be a discretionary item, so if you do not instruct your broker how to vote with respect to this proposal, your broker may not vote on this proposal, and those votes will be counted as broker "non-votes."
+This proposal is not considered to be a discretionary item; if you do not instruct your broker how to vote with respect to this proposal, your broker may not vote on this proposal, which will result in broker "non-votes."
 Withheld votes and broker non-votes will have no effect on the outcome of the election of the directors.